frederic-perez/AmE-dictionary/data/dictionary.md

 __spd__
 __speak out__ _phr v_ :two::hammer: (spoke out)
 __speak up__ _v_ :three::hammer:
-__speakeasy__ _n_ :three::hammer: :es: taberna clandestina
+__speakeasy__ _n_ :five::hammer: :es: taberna clandestina
 __spear chucker__
 __spear side__ _n_ /SPEER syd/ The male side or branch of a family (opposed to _distaff side_).
 __speargun__
-__spearhead__ _v_ :eight: (spearheaded, spearheading) Lead (an attack or movement). _He’s spearheading a campaign to reduce the number of accidents at work._ _Syn_ lead, head, front
+__spearhead__ _v tr_ :nine: (spearheaded, spearheading) Lead (an attack or movement).
+To be the leader of (a movement, for example). _He’s spearheading a campaign to reduce the number of accidents at work._ _Syn_ lead, head, front
 __special-team__
 __specially__ _adv_ :two: Specifically, in a special manner. _A can of Coke rested in the specially made holder._ _Specialty apparel sellers._
 __specialty__ _n_ :four::hammer: _Specialty doctor._
-__specie__ _n_ :astonished: Coin money, as distinguished from bullion or paper money. _Syn_ coinage, metal money, mintage _he king then descended and went himself to see the barrels of specie, in gold and silver, which ... four men had just rolled into a cellar._
+__specie__ _n_ :two::astonished: /SPEE-shee/-see/ __1__ Money, especially in a form that has an intrinsic value (for example, coins made from precious metals as opposed to paper money).
+Coin money, as distinguished from bullion or paper money. _Syn_ coinage, metal money, mintage _The king then descended and went himself to see the barrels of specie, in gold and silver, which ... four men had just rolled into a cellar._ __2__ Type or kind (used in the phrase “in specie” meaning “in a similar manner”).
 __species__ _n_ _It is a protected species._
 __specific__ _n_ :two::hammer: _A few specifics._ _Ther were wome real specifics._
 __specifically__